 Full disclosure: I took my trip with the intention of getting a confirmed bus schedule from Merida to Uxmal.
 If you’ve already done some research, you know how hard this is to find online.
 I had even planned on preparing a fancy bus chart for you.

 I mean, how hard can it be to get a bus schedule from the bus station.
 Right?

-So, while this post comes with fewer specifics than I had hoped, I learned a lot by taking the bus from Merida to Uxmal, and I think you’ll find it useful (and more current than a lot of other information online at the moment).
+So, while this post comes with fewer specifics than I had hoped, I learned a lot by taking the bus from Merida to Uxmal, and I think you’ll find it useful (and more current than a lot of other information online, thanks to readers’ comments).

 Getting Your Pronunciation Straight

 Taking a bus to Uxmal from Merida isn’t straightforward, so you’re likely going to need to know how to pronounce this Mayan word when asking for help.

 The letter “x” in the Mayan language has several sounds, depending on the context.

 If you’ve been to Oaxaca, you know that the “x” sounds like “ha.”
 However, the “x” in Uxmal has an “s” sound.

 The two-syllable word “Uxmal” is pronounced as follows: OOS-mahl